 Do you negotiate your larger purchases?
 If so, what is your strategy?

-Photo credit: AleutiaIf you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Photo credit: AleutiaIf you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).